goalsgame/ueimporter/README.md

 #### Required arguments <a name="usage-args-required" />

 ##### --git-repo-root
-Specifies the root of the UE git repo on disc.
+Specifies the root of the UE Git repo on disc.
 Create this directory with
 ```
 $ git clone git@github.com:EpicGames/UnrealEngine.git
 ```